secretstartups/handbook/sales/account-planning/index.html.md

 layout: handbook-page-toc
 title: Account Planning
 description: >-
-  Account planning helps the SAL and the larger account ream elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
+  Account planning helps the SAL and the larger account team elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
 ---